+History

-History The subject tract was assembled by the Town of Davidson over an extended period from 1985 through 2009.
+The subject tract was assembled by the Town of Davidson over an extended period from 1985 through 2009.
 We are not aware of any current listings of the property.
-The habitable house is currently vacant.
+Both houses remain vacant an unoccupied.

+Appraisal Assistance
-Appraisal Assistance This appraisal report has been completed by the Appraiser(s)

-identified within this document.
+This appraisal report has been completed by the Appraiser(s) identified within this document.

+Report Format
-Report Format This report complies with Standard Rule 2-2(a) of the 2014- intended use and intended users of the appraisal.

-2015 USPAP Edition.
-Flexibility regarding the level of information in an Appraisal Report is dependent upon the use of the appraisal.
+This report complies with Standard Rule 2-2(a) of the 2014-2015 USPAP Edition.
+Flexibility regarding the level of information in an Appraisal Report is dependent upon the intended use and intended users of the appraisal.

-This report contains adequate information at a depth and detail commensurate with the defined appraisal issue and intended
+This report contains adequate information at a depth and detail commensurate with the defined appraisal issue and intended use of the appraisal.